Project PEDHSC57

 Investigating the barriers and enablers to cervical screening attendance from underserved groups

-Cervical screening saves lives, but too many women, especially from minority and low‑income communities are still missing out, and this project lays the groundwork to understand the real barriers they face and identifying what support would genuinely help.
+Cervical screening saves lives, but too many women, especially from minority and low‑income communities are still missing out, and this project laid the groundwork to understand the real barriers they face and identifying what support would genuinely help.

 Background